Medic1111/MONSTERA-SHOP-MERN-STRIPE/README.md

 # MONSTERA-SHOP

-- Minimalist online shopping for monstera plants
+Minimalist online shopping for monstera plants

 ## TECH:

-[FRONT_END]: REACT, REDUX
+1. FRONT-END:

+- React

+2. BACK-END:

+- NodeJs
+- Express
-[BACKEND]: NodeJs, Express, Stripe
+- Stripe

 ## STEPS:

-[1]: Download the doc and run `npm install` to install all the dependencies
+1. Download the doc and run `npm install` to install all the dependencies

-[2]: Use `node server/index.js` to run the server/ alternatively use nodemon
+2. Use `node server/index.js` to run the server/ alternatively use nodemon

-[3]: On a different terminal, `cd client` and run `npm start`
+3. On a different terminal, `cd client` and run `npm start`

 ## TEST CREDENTIALS: